Supply Chain Optimization

 2. Kinaxis

-Kinaxis is Ideal for
+Kinaxis Is Ideal For

-Automotive, aerospace, electronics, and industrial manufacturers with long lead times and complex bill-of-materials structures.
+Supply chain planning directors at automotive, aerospace, electronics, and industrial manufacturers with long lead times and complex bill-of-materials structures.
 Operations where planning accuracy and supplier coordination determine production success.

-Kinaxis’ Key Features
+Kinaxis Key Features

 - Concurrent planning allows multiple teams to collaborate on the same data model